cornelltech/snack/README.md

 OS X: Install from source with Pip and Homebrew
 -----------------------------------------------
+SNaCK uses OpenMP.
+This makes compilation tricky on Mac OS X.

 If you are on Mac OS X, you must install the real "not-clang" version of gcc because it has OpenMP support.
 At the time of writing, clang does not support OpenMP, and Apple has unhelpfully symlinked clang to `/usr/bin/gcc`.
-This is not sufficient.
+This will not work.

 Using Apple-provided GCC is NOT supported.
 If `gcc-5 --version` contains the string `clang` anywhere in its output, you do not have